Divine-Star-Software/DivineVoxelEngine/README.md

 # What is this?

-A truly multi-threaded JavaScript Minecraft style voxel game engine written in TypeScript that uses Babylon.Js.
+A multi-threaded, renderer independent, fully customizable TypeScript voxel engine.

 Need help or want to share your creations?
 Join the [discord](https://discord.gg/98xEVU7TKn).